-Many basic wqos are easily seen to be ideally effective.
+Many basic wqos can easily be proved ideally effective.
 We consider here a very simple case that can help the reader understand how to prove such results.

 Proposition 4.16.
 The wqo $(\mathbb{N}, \leq)$ of natural numbers is ideally effective.